What You Can Do

 Restaurants produce FOG (fat, oil, and grease), a major factor in most kitchens.
 FOG often finds its way down the drain, which can be devastating to our environment and lead to compliance issues for restaurants.

 Most pet owners know better than to leave pet waste on the ground, in the yard, and on sidewalks; however, pet waste droppings can still be seen on trails, sidewalks, and around the neighborhood.
-Click here for more information on how pet owners can prevent stormwater pollution.

 Technical and Professional Audiences

 Click here for more information on how technical and professional audiences can prevent stormwater pollution.

 If septic tank systems are not properly maintained, they can result in costly repairs and devasting impacts to the environment.
 Learn more from frequently asked questions here.

 Click here for more information on Septic Tank System Management.